ricgonmen/spring-cloud-app/README.md

 Inside of every subproject a classic project structure was followed.
 Please see `pom.xml` and `Dockerfile` subfolders on each module for more details about the dependencies and requirements of the Docker containers.

-## Launch the ms-users application for development purposes
+## ms-users application
+The core of the project is this submodule.
+Created as a Spring Boot Application but with all the necesary annotations for a correct deployment as a Spring Cloud service.

+Both the Discovery and Gateway can have also multiple instances but not in this example, they are not configured for that.
+The ms-users application can have more instances, this how it works:

-Is it possible to launch this application 'stand-alone' with the need of the Discovery and Gateway services, please use the dev environment (see `application-dev.properties`).
+* The dev environment (please see `application-dev.properties`) changes the configuration and it possible to launch this application 'stand-alone' without the need of the Discovery and Gateway services.
 The port in this case is fix to `9000` just to do more easy to test it from any external tool. if It is used on your machine, please change manually on the properties file.
+The H2 database works in memory, so because the port is fix and the database is not going to be shared has no sense to launch more than one instance.
+* The production environment (please see `application.properties`) : the port is random and the H2 database is on a file.
+To launch more instances is possible.
+* The docker environment (please see `application-docker.properties`) : the port is random and the H2 database is on a file.
+To launch more instances is possible.
+Also the name of the Discovery Server is fix to the name of the Discovery container in order to be able to get to it during runtime.
+See the docker instructions to launch more than one instance.

 ## Testing with postman
 I have use postman to test the API-REST, please find the configuration on this [public link](https://www.getpostman.com/collections/a265d0104e17ed573d10) if you would like to use it on your own.